-|Running in 2017/18||
+|Running in 2018/19||

 This module provides an overview of the history of planning and urban theory, and an understanding of the current planning system and planning policies in the UK.

-This module aims to
+This module aims to:

-• Act as an introduction to the course and inform students on the choice of appropriate specialisms.
+• act as an introduction to the course and inform students on the choice of appropriate specialisms.

-- The Background to Planning including the history of planning and emergence of planning as a profession and planning and urban theory
+• the history of planning and the emergence of planning as a profession;

-- The UK Planning System and Themes including, housing, transport, industrial policy, plan making
+• the UK planning system and themes including; housing, transport, industrial policy, plan making;

-On successful completion of this module students will:
+On successful completion of this module, students will be able to:

 There are three assessment components: